BookmarkBookmark this page!

 Liability accounts record liability amounts collected that may be payable to a third party (for example, the IRS or other governmental agencies) or to your customer.
 These accounts are unique to Point of Rental and must be created to use this feature.

-ℹ️ IMPORTANT!
-Accounts displayed in red are required!!
+ℹ️ Accounts displayed in red are required!!

 Miscellaneous